-Discover Myths and Legends of Lumbini Buddhas birthplace, the birth story of Gotama Buddha and Lumbini in historical travel accounts.
+Discover Myths and Legends of Lumbini Buddha’s birthplace, the birth story of Gotama Buddha and Lumbini in historical travel accounts.
 Lumbini is a Pilgrims nirvana.

-Entering the gates of Lumbini temple, is replacing, the omnipresent dust * with the smell of flowers and prayer sticks – the perpetual honks on the busy roads with the silence of a green, flowering garden and gently waving prayer flags.
-Lush gardens, ponds, light forests, wetlands and rivers as well, as a Crane Sanctuary add to the beauty and serenity of this place.
+with the smell of flowers and prayer sticks and – the perpetual honks on the busy roads – with the silence of a green, flowering garden and gently waving prayer flags.

 In this Article